When I left University and planned to leave my home country,

 - Alicante Hogueras Museum

-- Each year, the winning statue of the Bonfires of St. John in Alicante is saved from being ignited and burned to ash – instead being installed in the Hogueras Museum.
+- Each year, the winning statue of the Bonfires of St. John in Alicante is saved from being ignited and burned to ash – to be installed in the Hogueras Museum.

 - Portugal Cork Forests